chesterbr/chester-ansible-configs/README.md

 vagrant up
 ```

-To install one (or more) of the services on the virtual machine, run its playbook:
+To install one (or more) of the services on the virtual machine, add the proper IP in `hosts`, then run the playbook:

 ```
 ansible-playbook <playbook name>.yml -i hosts,